Salt & Wind Travel

 Pack Layers

-Take a Patagonia nano puff or another similar layer, or even bring a hat and gloves, as it will be about 40°F before the first light.
-Also, packing a headlamp will help you walk around during predawn hours.
+Take a Patagonia Nano Puff or another similar layer, or bring a hat and gloves, as it will be about 40°F before sunrise.
+Packing a headlamp will also help you walk around during predawn hours.

 And Bring Provisions

-If you plan on staying a bit afterward (which you should because the park is beautiful), bring along some water and healthy travel snacks, even if it’s just a banana or some nuts.
+If you plan to stay a bit afterward (which you should, as the park is beautiful), bring along some water and healthy travel snacks, even if it’s just a banana or some nuts.

 Be Quiet And Respectful